Current Research

 Since retiring from the University of Exeter, Department of Archaeology in 2017 I am focussing my research efforts in several areas; Peopling of the New World, The Origins of the Clovis Culture and the presence of the Chaco Phenomenon in Southwestern Colorado.

 In terms peopling I continue to research evidence that there may have been people arriving in North America from Souhwestern Europe during the Last Glacial Maximum (LGM) between 22,000 and 18,000 years ago.
 This has become known as the 'Solutrean Hypothesis'.
-I have co-authored several publications, primarily with Dr. Dennis Stanford, on this topic and made many presentations to academic and public audiences around the world (watch a lecture given in Cordoba, Argentina).
-The following is a list of publications with links to those that aren't in copyright.
+I have co-authored several publications, primarily with the late Dr. Dennis Stanford, on this topic and made many presentations to academic and public audiences around the world (watch a lecture given in Cordoba, Argentina).

 Bradley, B., D. Stanford